Brahmagupta theorem

-In geometry, Brahmagupta's theorem states that if a cyclic quadrilateral is orthodiagonal (that is, has perpendicular diagonals), then the perpendicular to a side from the point of intersection of the diagonals always bisects the opposite side.
+In geometry, Brahmagupta's theorem states that if a cyclic quadrilateral is orthodiagonal (that is, has diagonals that are perpendicular), then the perpendicular to a side from the point of intersection of the diagonals always bisects the opposite side.
 It is named after the Indian mathematician Brahmagupta (598-668).

 More specifically, let A, B, C and D be four points on a circle such that the lines AC and BD are perpendicular.
 Denote the intersection of AC and BD by M. Drop the perpendicular from M to the line BC, calling the intersection E. Let F be the intersection of the line EM and the edge AD.
-Then, the theorem states that F is the midpoint AD.
+Then, the theorem states that F is the midpoint of AD.